-The monitoring region in the Upper Hunter runs from Merriwa in the northwest to near Broke in the southeast, across the local-government areas of Upper Hunter, Muswellbrook and Singleton.
-Download the network site information (XLSX 31KB).
+The monitoring region in the Upper Hunter runs from Merriwa in the north-west to near Broke in the south-east, across the local government areas of Upper Hunter, Muswellbrook and Singleton.
+Download the network site information (XLSX 44KB).

-The Upper Hunter Air Quality Monitoring Network was created by OEH, in partnership with the Upper Hunter coal and power industries, in response to community concern about the effect of coal mining on air quality in the region.
+The Upper Hunter Air Quality Monitoring Network was created by the Department of Climate Change, Energy, the Environment and Water, in partnership with the Upper Hunter coal and power industries, in response to community concern about the effect of coal mining on air quality in the region.
 The monitoring stations were established between 2010 and 2012.

 All monitoring stations report on:

 - PM10 particles (particles with a diameter of 10 micrometres (µm) or less)

 Four stations (Muswellbrook, Singleton, Merriwa and Camberwell) also report on particles with a diameter 2.5 µm or less (PM2.5).
 Reporting for nitrogen dioxide (NO2) and sulfur dioxide (SO2) data is undertaken at 3 stations (Muswellbrook, Singleton and Merriwa), and reporting of rain data is undertaken at 7 stations.

 - Upper Hunter Air Quality Monitoring Network map – displays current air quality conditions across the network

 You can also find more air quality information for the Upper Hunter region in our annual air quality monitoring reports.